epezent/implot/README.md

 **Q: Is ImPlot the right plotting library for me?**

 A: If you're looking to generate publication quality plots and/or export plots to a file, ImPlot is NOT the library for you.
 ImPlot is geared toward plotting application data at realtime speeds with as little user code as possible.
-ImPlot does its best to create pretty plots (indeed there are quite a few styling options avaialble), but it will always favor function over form.
+ImPlot does its best to create pretty plots (indeed there are quite a few styling options available), but it will always favor function over form.

 **Q: Is ImPlot suitable for plotting large datasets?**